Mental Health Awareness Course – BRAND NEW

 Individual Learning Option

-For individuals, this is delivered exclusively via distance learning.
+For individuals, the mental health awareness course is delivered exclusively via distance learning.
 This option allows learners to learn at their own pace with access to eLearning and webinars.

 Course Description, Structure and Webinar Dates

-The purpose of this qualification is to provide learners with an understanding and awareness of mental health, common mental health disorders and issues, help reduce stigma and discrimination and encourage people to talk about mental health.
+The purpose of the mental health awareness course qualification is to provide learners with an understanding and awareness of mental health, common mental health disorders and issues, help reduce stigma and discrimination and encourage people to talk about mental health.

 The course comprises 2 mandatory units: